orogeny/lm-code-book-manager-api-ts/README.md

 Footnotes:

-[^1]: A 204 - Done response was rejected as a client would not navigate away from the deleted book's URL.
-[^2]: A 410 - Gone response was rejected as it indicates the id did previously exists which would necessitate tracking deleted book ids and ensuring they are not used again.
+[^1]: A 410 - Gone response was rejected as it indicates the id did previously exists which would necessitate tracking deleted book ids and ensuring they are not used again.